liuxuhelloworld/liuxuhelloworld.github.io/_posts/2022-10-10-java-performance-garbage-collection.md

 This occurs when the metaspace has filled up and needs to be collected.
 CMS does not collect the metaspace, so if it fills up, a full GC is needed to discard any unreferenced classes.

+## tuning CMS GC

+The primary concern when tuning CMS is to make sure that no concurrent mode or promotion failures occur.

+We can attempt to avoid this failure in multiple ways:
+*   the simplest way to avoid those failures (when possible) is to increase the size of the heap
+*   otherwise, the next step is to start the concurrent background threads sooner
+*   tuning the number of background threads can also help

+>
+> -XX:CMSInitiatingOccupancyFraction=*N*
+>
+> -XX:+UseCMSInitiatingOccupancyOnly
+>

+By default, the **UseCMSInitiatingOccupanceOnly** flag is false, and CMS uses a more complex algorithm to determine when to start the background threads.
+The default value for **CMSInitiatingOccupanceFraction** is 70.
+The temptation is to set the value to 0 or another small number so that the background CMS cycle runs all the time.
+That is usually discouraged, but as long as you are aware of the trade-offs being made, it may work out fine.

+>
+> -XX:ConcGCThreads=*N*
+>

+If an application experiences a concurrent mode failure and extra CPU cycles are avaiable, the number of those background threads can be increased by setting the **ConcGCThreads** flag.